Smithsonian/Fabaceae_Phylogenomics_workflow/One-liners.md

 # Useful one-liners
-* This list will be updated gradually!
+* This list will be updated gradually.
+See more intense bioinformatics one-liners at https://github.com/stephenturner/oneliners

 Remove files from current folder based on the list in 'list.txt'.
 Replace `rm` with `cp` for copy to another folder!
 ```